-If you’ve ever read any advice out there about how to get to a higher income level with your freelance writing business, you’ll notice that it all sounds pretty much the same as the general advice given to freelancers: Learn how to pitch, market a lot, network, bring good stories to your editors, be proactive, etc.
+If you’ve ever read any advice on how to get to a higher income level with your freelance writing business, you’ll notice that it all sounds pretty much the same as the general advice given to freelancers: Learn how to pitch, market a lot, network, bring good stories to your editors, be proactive, etc.

 Here’s what I believe, though: You can’t increase your income by doing more things; you can only increase it by bringing more value.